Browsers Are Changing Push Notification Opt-In Process And Here’s How VWO Engage is Ready For It

 Enter Quiet Notifications

-The change on these browsers is in the opt-in process for push notifications.
-Google and Mozilla are introducing browser changes that will make opt-in prompt for push-notifications less visible or quieter.
+The key change on these browsers is in the opt-in process for push notifications.
+Google and Mozilla have introduced browser changes that will make the opt-in prompt for push-notifications less visible or ‘quieter’.

 Let’s understand these changes for different browsers:

-- Google Chrome: For Google Chrome version 80 and onwards for desktop and android browsers, quieter notification prompts will be enabled first for users who typically block notification permission requests and second, on sites with very low opt-in rates.
+- Google Chrome: For Google Chrome version 80 and onwards, quieter notification prompts are now enabled first for users who typically block notification permission requests, and second, on sites with very low opt-in rates.
+This change is across both desktop and Android browsers.
 The quiet notifications will appear as below:

-2. Mozilla Firefox: From Mozilla Firefox version 72 launched on 7 January 2020, the desktop browser will no longer show permission prompts unless the user has interacted with the website prior to the request.
+2. Mozilla Firefox: From Mozilla Firefox version 72, the desktop browser no longer shows permission prompts unless the user has interacted with the website prior to the request.
 Interaction, in this case, implies that the user has performed a tap, click, or pressed a key.

-3. Safari: The Mozilla Firefox type behavior already existed in safari 12.1 and above, meaning that unless a user interacts with the website, the notifications prompt won’t be shown.
+3. Safari: Safari previously introduced the changes that Mozilla Firefox has adopted.
+So in Safari 12.1 and above, unless a user interacts with the website, the notifications prompt are not shown.

-What it essentially means is that instead of a one-step opt-in process where the browsers could penalize you if a lot of users “block” the opt-in, we will follow a two-step process.
-This will allow users to understand the value your notifications can provide and even if they decide not to opt-in you will not be penalized by the browsers.
+What this means is that instead of a one-step opt-in process where browsers could penalize you if a lot of users block the opt-in, we will follow a two-step process.
+This will allow users to understand the value your notifications can provide.
+And make a more informed choice.
+Even if they decide not to opt-in, you will not be penalized by the browsers.

 We will enable this by default for Google Chrome version 80, Mozilla Firefox version 72 and Safari version 12.1 and above.

 All the browsers running on older versions would continue to work on your current setting.
-You can, however, switch back to one-step by going into your account settings (we don’t recommend it though)
+Although we don’t recommend it, you can switch back to one-step by going into your account settings.

 To sum up, nothing changes in how you send notifications.
 With VWO Engage, we are gearing you up to be ready for a quieter world of notifications and win your website visitors while safeguarding yourself from being penalized.